-Results of Wisconsin's chaotic election to be made public Monday
+Biden wins chaotic Wisconsin primary as state election results begin to be released

-(Reuters) - Results will be released on Monday for a hotly contested state Supreme Court race, a presidential primary and other elections conducted in Wisconsin last week despite health fears from the coronavirus and a flurry of 11th-hour legal challenges.
+(Reuters) - Former Vice President Joe Biden was projected on Monday to be the winner of Wisconsin’s Democratic presidential primary, as results began to be released in state elections last week that also included a hotly contested state Supreme Court race.

+Biden, who became the likely Democratic nominee to face Republican President Donald Trump in the Nov.
+3 election when his last remaining rival, Bernie Sanders, dropped out last week, was projected to win easily by the Associated Press.

-The chaotic process in Wisconsin, which featured an explosion in absentee balloting and long lines of voters braving health risks and stay-at-home orders, was seen as a potential preview of the national election in November if the pandemic lingers.
+The chaotic process in Wisconsin, which featured an explosion in absentee balloting and long lines of voters braving health risks and stay-at-home orders in the coronavirus pandemic, was seen as a potential preview of the national election in November if the pandemic lingers.

-Thousands of state and local offices were on the Wisconsin ballot, led by a state Supreme Court race between Dan Kelly, a conservative incumbent endorsed by Republican President Donald Trump, and his liberal challenger, Jill Karofsky.
+Thousands of state and local offices also were on the Wisconsin ballot, led by a state Supreme Court race between Dan Kelly, a conservative incumbent endorsed by Republican President Donald Trump, and his liberal challenger, Jill Karofsky.

 The winner will help the court decide future voting rights and redistricting issues in Wisconsin, a vital general election battleground, including a case now before the court that seeks to purge more than 200,000 people from Wisconsin’s voter rolls.